API Reference

 simplify_args = Dict{Symbol,Any}(),

-3. Append the single point of d to the current candidate.
+gateaux_tolerance, stop early. - Append the single point of

-Note that this strategy can produce intermediate designs with a lower value of the objective function than the candidate you started with.
+Note that depending on the chosen optimizers, this strategy can produce intermediate designs with a lower value of the objective function than the candidate you started with.

 The return value of solve for this strategy is an ExchangeResult.